Where to Go Stargazing in New Zealand

 As well as stargazing in New Zealand, did you know that you can also see the Southern Lights or Aurora Australis in New Zealand too?
 Find out more in How to Photograph Aurora Australis (The Southern Lights).

 In the heart of the Dark Sky Reserve, the view from Mt John is one of the top locations in the world to stargaze and see the Southern Lights.
 Check out the observatory on top of Mt John.
-Find out more about Tekapo in Lake Tekapo – Guide for Backpackers.
+Find out more about Tekapo in the 10 Unmissable Things to Do in Lake Tekapo.

 3. Aoraki Mt Cook